The history of the Institute

 - 1997 | Creation of the Robert-Bourassa Fund for Cancer Research

 The Institute is organizing a major fundraiser which enables it to create the Robert-Bourassa Fund for Cancer Research .
 This capitalized fund, along with funds from various annual activities, allow the Institute to invest in various support programs for research and training in the oncology axis of the CRCHUM.
 Its proximity to a hospital environment favors this positioning.
-Thus, since the beginning of the establishment of the Institute until today, the members researchers of the Institute and their teams are at the heart of innovative discoveries and pioneers in the collection and implementation of breast, ovarian and prostate cancer cell tissue bank.
+Thus, since the beginning of the establishment of the Institute until today, the research members of the Institute and their teams are at the heart of innovative discoveries and pioneers in the collection and implementation of breast, ovarian and prostate cancer cell tissue bank.

 By virtue of the number of their scientific publications, and the size of the grants awarded by organizations endowed with peer committees, the researchers who are members of the Institut du cancer de Montréal are among the ranks among the best in their respective fields and have a strong influence and impact internationally.